 There are two ways that an answer book was invalidated.
 One occurred at the school level when a teacher invalidated a student's answer book.
-The second occurred when MI invalidated a primary week answer book.
-MI included in the files sent to the Development Contractor data records for any answer books that had been invalidated.
+The second happened when MI applied MSDE rules to invalidate a primary week answer book.